rn10950/RetroZilla/README.txt

 	To view and use the new streamlined "Modern" theme, your display monitor should be set to display thousands of colors.
-For users who cannot set their displays to use	more than 256 colors, Mozilla.org recommends using the "Classic" theme for Mozilla.
+For users who cannot set their displays to use	more than 256 colors, RetroZilla.org recommends using the "Classic" theme for RetroZilla.

-	To select the Modern theme after you have installed Mozilla, from the Navigator browser, open the View menu, and then open then open the Apply Theme submenu and choose Modern.
+	To select the Modern theme after you have installed RetroZilla, from the Navigator browser, open the View menu, and then open then open the Apply Theme submenu and choose Modern.